Learn about art for free with the Google Art Project in this free lesson.

 For reference, this is the small globe located on the bottom shelf between the ambassadors.
 It's only a small part of the painting, but you can see it in so much detail!
 It would be impossible to look at a painting this way in a book—and pretty difficult to see these details even if you were looking at it in person.
 After all, you can only stand so close to a painting in a museum.
 Google calls these super high-resolution images gigapixel images.
 You can see all of the current gigapixel images here.

 Didn't get to travel this summer?
 You can take a tour of museums around the world with the Google Art Project.
 Click the Collections button at the top of any page to see a list of the museums and galleries Google has art from.
 This can be a great way to explore a type of art you're curious about, like street art or Japanese art.
-You can even do a walk-through tour of certain museums—the Google Art Project offers a Museum View (similar to the Google Maps Street View) of thousands of museums.
-You can navigate these galleries "on foot" and click the works you see to get a larger view.
+You can even do a walk-through tour of certain museums; the Google Art Project offers a Museum View (similar to Google Maps Street View) of thousands of museums.
+You can navigate these galleries virtually and can click the works you see to get a larger view.

 While the Google Art Project has works from artists you might have learned about in school—Van Gogh, Picasso, da Vinci—it also features thousands of works by artists you might never have heard of.
 Browse through museums or user galleries to find a work you like, then click the name of the artist to see more of his or her work.
 You can also find interesting artists featured on the Google Art Project's main page, which rotates through a number of works.
 Once you've found an artist you like, you can look at his or her work any time by using the search tool.